 - Your individual 401(k) plan must be set up by your business’s fiscal year-end.
 You can make employer/profit sharing contributions up until your business’s tax filing deadline, plus extensions.
 Additionally, your individual 401(k) plan operates on a business tax year.
-For many business owners this is January 1 through December 31, giving your plan an effective date of January 1 of the year the plan is established.
+For many business owners this is Jan.
+1 through Dec.
+31, giving your plan an effective date of Jan.
+1 of the year the plan is established.

 - You can set up a SEP plan for a year as late as the due date (including extensions) of your business's income tax return for that year.

 - The IRS requires that we code SEP or SIMPLE contributions in the calendar year they are received.
 An employer may, however, report the contribution for the prior plan year when filing their tax return.
 For more information on the IRS requirements, please see Instructions for Participant on the back of Form 5498 Line 8 (SEP contributions) or Line 9 (SIMPLE contributions).

 - Individuals cannot make prior year contributions to a traditional and/or Roth IRA past the April 18 deadline.1

 - Work with your tax preparer to file the correct forms for requesting an extension.

 View dates and deadlines, tax filing FAQs, information on tax strategies and more.